s5uishida/simple_confirmed_info_for_mobile_network/README.md

 ## Ping and iPerf3

-Below are the results of confirming the operation of ping and iperf3 in my environment, but it is possible that I have made some configuration mistakes.
+Below are the results of confirming the operation of ping and iperf3 in my environment.

 <a id="5g"></a>